The Hidden Health Crisis: Understanding Bicarbonate Loss

 • Cancer progression in an acidic tumor microenvironment

-• Diabetes from metabolic disruption
+• Insulin resistance and diabetes from metabolic disruption

 • Respiratory disease from acid-induced inflammation